Trusted By 1 Million Monthly Users

 Can I apply for my medical marijuana card online in Washington?

-At the moment, telemedicine can only be used for existing medical marijuana patients in Washington.
-For initial authorizations, you will need to meet with a physician in-person.
+You can apply for a medical marijuana card renewal online in Washington state.
+Telemedicine can only be used for existing medical marijuana patients.
+For initial authorizations, you will need to meet with a physician in person.

 Can I renew my Washington medical marijuana card online?